cvdebeer/MS2-Hallowed-Hunt/README.md

 Images for the cards and backgrounds were all in keeping with the Halloween theme.

-Each level introduces new backgrounds and face cards, aimed at increasing visual pleasure around each level and helping the user to identify with the level they are on.
+Each level introduces new backgrounds and face cards, aimed at increasing visual pleasure around each level and helping the User to identify with the level they are on.

 #### Audio files

 To provide the feeling of sitting at a table with an actual deck of cards, a card flipping audio file has been used.
-This can be easily switched on and off by the user.
+This can be easily switched on and off by the User.

 #### Wireframes